 Footnotes are a conventional way to tell your readers where you got the information and quotes that appear in your paper.
 Your goal is to make it easy for your readers to see what sources you used -- and easy to find any that they might want to study further.
 To do that, you need to provide complete citations in a consistent citation style.
 Leading publishers of historical scholarship (such as the American Historical Review and the Journal of American History) require Chicago Manual style footnotes.

-This document includes examples (some of them modified) from an earlier version of "History: Documenting Sources" at Rules for Writers.
+This document was developed to provide illustrations of the types of citations our students use most.
+It includes examples (some of them modified) from an earlier version of "History: Documenting Sources" at Rules for Writers.

 Books (print format)

 1. William H. Rehnquist, The Supreme Court: A History (New York: Knopf, 2001), 204.